 The bad news is, for now, your nephew's title loan is legal and binding, unless he's in the military.
 Several years ago, the Department of Defense outlawed title loans for service personnel because of abuses and nosebleed interest rates.
 But if your nephew is not serving in uniform, he does owe the money and will have to pay it back.

 My guess is the lender can still pursue him for the balance owed on the loan even after the repossession and sale of the vehicle used to secure the loan.
 The lender will likely pursue the matter in court and seek a judgment for the amount owed.
-With a judgment, the lender could request a wage garnishment (if allowed in your state), garnish a bank account or place a lien on any real property.
+With a judgment, the lender could seek a wage garnishment (if allowed in your state), garnish a bank account or place a lien on any real property.

 Title loans tend to be short term and are regulated by state laws.
-Some states aren't doing a very good job of protecting people who use these loan products.
+Some states aren't doing a very effective job of protecting people who use these loan products.
 In fact, many consumer organizations, including the Consumer Federation of America, have been trying to get states to implement regulations providing better protections for consumers seeking title loans.

-My recommendation is for your nephew to determine a way to pay what he owes as soon as possible.
+My recommendation is for your nephew to find a way to pay what he owes as soon as possible.
 He may be better off getting the car fixed, so he has the transportation he needs to make the money to make his payments.

-If the car is too expensive to repair, then he should find another way to get to work (bus, bicycle, on foot) so he can get the income he needs.
+If the car is too costly to repair, then he should find another way to get to work (bus, bicycle, on foot) so he can get the income he needs.
 After all, he'll need to work sometime, regardless.